Captainto/CBN/README.md

 # Central bank of Nigeria
 # Federal government of Nigeria 2023 updated monetary policy

-# Header
-# Under the leadership of President Mohammadu Buhari
+#Under the leadership of President Mohammadu Buhari
-# CBN GOVERNOR -  Godwin Emiefele
+#CBN GOVERNOR -  Godwin Emiefele

 # Sub-header
 <h2> Daily withrawal and deposits for both private and enterprise </h2>